 4. Assembly.
 Ensure the CCTV IP-Camera enclosure meets National Electrical Manufacturers Association (NEMA) Type 4X and IP66-/IP67- environmental standards and include an unpressurized housing enclosure with a minimum ambient operating temperature of -40 to 140 ºF (-40 to 60 ºC) with 100 percent relative humidity that provides complete protection for the camera and zoom lens assembly from moisture and airborne contaminants.
 Use an enclosure that is barrel or dome style, placed and installed at fixed locations to provide coverage of the desired roadway lanes.

 909.03.H.
 CCTV IP-Camera System, Wrong Way Detection.
-Use a CCTV IP-Camera System, Wrong Way Detection conforming to the requirements of 909.03.A and 909.03.G.
+Use a CCTV IP-Camera System, Wrong Way Detection conforming to the requirements of 909.03.G.

 909.04 CCTV Poles.